forestryio/forestry.io/hugo/content/careers/hiring-a-senior-ruby-developer.md

 **Extra consideration will be given for candidates that:**

 * have experience with static site generators
-* have experience with graphql backends
+* have experience with GraphQL backends
 * have a passion for the solving the needs of our users

 We are open to remote candidates.